Click on an elected official's photo to view their profile and contact information.

 To provide any comments, commendations and or other information regarding the agency's quality of service or other information relevant to the accreditation process, please click here.

 Located in the center of the town and east of the Munster branch of the Lake County Library, one of the Town's largest developed park offers a variety of activities and is home to many local, regional and state events.
 This park offers a variety of amenities and is widely used by Munster Parks and Recreation for programs, sports, camps, special events and special organizations like Little League, Girls Softball and Babe Ruth Baseball.
-Community Park also is home to the Munster Community Pool and the Social Center.
-Special events held in the park include an annual Touch-a-truck event, Community Market, and Car Show.
+Community Park also is home to the Munster Community Pool and the Lions Club Social Center.
+Special events held in the park include an annual Touch-a-truck event, Cash for Clutter Community Garage Sale, and Car Show.

 Munster Community Pool